 Looking for an evening activity with a difference in London after spending the day sightseeing?
 We recommend heading to the theatre.
-Ok, watching a West End show is hardly off-the-beaten-path in the British capital – or is it?
+Watching a West End show is hardly off the beaten path in the British capital – or is it?

 Harry Potter and the Cursed Child